Large American home in the suburbs with a large yard and shrubs.

 The Pros And Cons Of A Rent-Back Agreement

-When buying a home, having the highest offer certainly helps to get it accepted by sellers, but it’s not the only thing that counts.
-For sellers who need a little more time to pack up and move out, an offer to rent back the property can not only earn you extra income, but it also signals flexibility that could help you in negotiations.
+When buying a home, having the highest offer certainly helps to get it noticed by sellers – but money isn’t the only thing that counts.
+A seller who needs a little more time to pack up and move out may look favorably at an offer with the option to rent back the property.
+For buyers, it signals flexibility that can help in negotiations and may even earn you extra income.

 What Is A Rent-Back Agreement?

-A rent-back agreement is a contract between the home buyer and seller that allows the seller to stay in the house for a period of time after closing.
-This provides the seller more time to find a new home of their own and allows the buyer to collect payments during the rent-back period.
+A rent-back agreement is a rental contract between a home buyer and seller that allows the seller to stay in the house for a specified period of time after closing.
+The agreement gives the seller more time to find a new home and allows the buyer to collect payments during the rent-back period.

-In order to negotiate a rent-back agreement, you would typically work with your REALTOR® or other licensed real estate agent.
+You would typically work with your REALTOR® or other licensed real estate agent to negotiate a rent-back agreement.

 How Does A Rent-Back Agreement Work?

-With a rent-back agreement, you’re allowing the current homeowner to rent the home back from you after closing for a specified period of time.
-As such, there are several steps you should take in this process.
+With a rent-back agreement, you allow the former homeowner to rent the home for a specified period of time after the closing.
+There are several steps you should take in this process.

-1. Negotiate the details.
-It’s not just the duration and rental charge.
-Among other things, make sure you touch on the security deposit as well as who’s responsible for homeowners insurance, utilities and maintenance.
+1. Negotiate the details: You’ll need to decide on more than the rent-back duration and rental charge.
+Among other considerations, you’ll need to outline the details of the security deposit and specify who’s responsible for homeowners insurance, utilities and maintenance.

-2. Have an attorney look it over.
-Just like your purchase agreement, this is a legal contract.
-Having everything properly laid out in advance decreases the chance of disputes in the future.
+2. Have an attorney look it over: Like your purchase agreement, a rent-back agreement is a legal contract.
+Having a real estate attorney review the agreement is a good idea.
+With everything properly laid out in advance, you’ll decrease the chance of disputes in the future.

-3. Tell your mortgage company.
-If the home is going to be used as your primary residence after the current homeowners move out, your lender is responsible for determining that you have indeed moved in.
-They need to know so they can approve the agreement and hold any potential inspection until after you move in.
+3. Tell your mortgage company: If you purchased the home to use as your primary residence after the sellers move out, your lender is responsible for determining that you moved in.
+They need to know so they can approve the agreement and pause any potential inspection until after you move in.

 Quicken Loans® lets you get to house hunting sooner.